Writers in Residence

 Better writing, better marks.
 Want to improve your writing?

-Professional writers Elizabeth Barrett and Sarah Ward and available during term-time to advise, on a one-to-one basis, students and staff on any aspects of their writing.
-Whether it's essays, reports, dissertations or other written work, Elizabeth and Sarah offer constructive tutorials of up to an hour about any aspect of your writing that you want to discuss.
+Professional writers Elizabeth Holloway, Sarah Ward and Matt Carr are available during term-time to advise, on a one-to-one basis, students and staff on any aspects of their writing.
+Whether it's essays, reports, dissertations or other written work, Elizabeth, Sarah and Matt offer constructive tutorials of up to an hour about any aspect of your writing that you want to discuss.
 Whatever your science subject or level of study, our Royal Literary Fund Fellows can help you to improve your writing, from structure and argument to flow and coherence.

-Contact Elizabeth or Sarah to book an appointment.
+Contact Elizabeth, Sarah or Matt to book an appointment.
 Sessions will mainly be one-to-one face-to-face but some online sessions will be available upon request.

 To book an appointment email: email@example.com